List of Top 3 Fixed Income Careers

 - Ability to build good relationships and be an influencer.

 - Good communication skills and excellent presentation acumen.

 - The remuneration structure for fixed-income strategist in the United States range between $240,000 to $300,000.

 - This profile offers some real insight into the quantitative world.
-Apart from being a very challenging job, it is also very critical, in the sense, it influences investment decisions and helps management achieve their investment objectives.
+Apart from being a very challenging job, it is also very critical; in a sense, it influences investment decisions and helps management achieve their investment objectives.
 This is one of the most booming professions in the industry and equally rewarding in terms of money and status.

 Career into fixed income requires lots of preparation and hard work.
-A fixed income job role has the ability to not only provide financial rewards but also natural contentment that comes from being an integral part of the business model.
-A fixed income job role also has a major influence on policy and investment decision which makes it highly critical and profit inclined.
+A fixed income job role has the ability to provide not only financial rewards but also natural contentment that comes from being an integral part of the business model.
+A fixed income job role also has a major influence on policy and investment decisions,s which makes it highly critical and profit inclined.

 Therefore youngsters aspiring to become FI professionals must make sure their knowledge and research skills in FI are second to none.